slerman12/Builder/UnifiedML/src/ML/README.md

 ## Training example

-UnifiedML automates domains across ML.
+UnifiedML automates learning across ML.
 The default domain is classification.

 Train a two-layer neural network on CIFAR10: